cryptimeleon/predenc/README.md

 Predenc is published via Maven Central.
 Therefore, you need to add `mavenCentral()` to the `repositories` section of your project's `build.gradle` file.
-Then, add `implementation group: 'org.cryptimeleon', name: 'craco', version: '1.0.0'` to the `dependencies` section of your `build.gradle` file.
+Then, add `implementation group: 'org.cryptimeleon', name: 'predenc', version: '1.0.0'` to the `dependencies` section of your `build.gradle` file.

 For example: